 A BMA survey of EU doctors working in the UK has found that nearly half are considering leaving following the EU referendum result, with almost one in five already having solid plans to relocate elsewhere.

-Around 12,000 doctors who work in the NHS – 7.7% of the UK medical workforce - qualified in the EU, with many more working in public health and academic medicine.
+Around 12,000 doctors who work in the NHS in England – 7.7% of the UK medical workforce - qualified in the EU, with many more working in public health and academic medicine.
 Recruiting from Europe has been vital in dealing with staff shortages in UK health services, ensuring the NHS can provide high-quality, reliable and safe patient care.

 - Almost half (45%) are considering leaving the UK following the referendum vote, with another 29% saying they are unsure.